tgstoecker/MuWU/README.md

 # MuWU
 ## Mu-Seq Workflow Utility

 - Automated workflow for the identification of Mutator insertion sites used in the creation of the BonnMu resource
+- Requires as input Mu-seq reads in grid design as outlined by McCarty et al. 2013 and Liu et al. 2016
 <br>

 ### Setting up the conda environment: